topology-tool-kit/ttk-paraview/Utilities/Doxygen/pages/ParaViewCatalystProtocol.md

   specified, 0 is assumed.
 * catalyst/state/time: (optional) float64 value for current time, if not specified, 0.0 is assumed.
+* catalyst/state/parameters: (optional) list of optional runtime parameters.
+If present, they must be of type 'list' with each child node of type 'string'.

 **channels**: channels are used to communicate simulation data.
 The **channels** node can have one or more children, each corresponding to a named channel.
 A